codefellows/seattle-iOS-401d8/08-location-reminders/class-38/README.md

 ## Lab Assignment
 * Add the `ParseUI` framework to your application to provide the user the ability to sign up and login to your app.
-* Add the additional `PFLogInFieldsFacebook` case of `PFLogInField` enumeration to allow the user sign up with Facebook.
 * Implement using `NSNotificationCenter` to notify the `ViewController` that a new Reminder was saved to Parse.
 * In `ViewController.m`, implement a method to fetch all the `Reminder` objects saved to parse and, for today, log them to the console.
 * Add a model class for your `Reminder` by subclassing `PFObject`.
 * Add a visual map annotation wherever a reminder is added.
   * use MKCircle to present a map overlay.

+## Stretch Goal
+- Add the additional `PFLogInFieldsFacebook` case of `PFLogInField` enumeration to allow the user sign up with Facebook.
+  - Add the required dependencies to your project to support login with Facebook.

 ## Submitting Your Assignment
 1. When your work is complete and ready for submission, **open a Pull Request** from `wednesday-lab` to `master`.